Note

 ExpressRoute

-ExpressRoute lets you extend your on-premises networks into the Azure cloud over a private connection with a connectivity provider.
+ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection with a connectivity provider.
 In IIoT, connection reliability for devices at the edge to the cloud can be important, and ExpressRoute meets this need with a connection uptime SLA (service level agreement).
-To learn more about how Azure ExpressRoute provides secure connectivity for edge devices in a private network, see What is Azure ExpressRoute?.
+To learn more about how Azure ExpressRoute provides secure connectivity for edge devices in a private network, see What is Azure ExpressRoute?

 Azure Private Link

 Azure Private Link lets you use Azure PaaS services and Azure-hosted customer-owned or partner services over a private endpoint in your virtual network.
 You can use your services running in Azure over ExpressRoute private peering, Site-to-Site (S2S) VPN, and peered virtual networks.
 In IIoT, private links give you flexibility to connect devices in different regions.
 With a private endpoint, you can disable access to the external PaaS resource and configure to send your traffic through the firewall.
-To learn more about Azure Private Link, see What is Azure Private Link?.
+To learn more about Azure Private Link, see What is Azure Private Link?

 Azure DNS Private Resolver